 - Physical therapy, which may include massage, stretching, therapeutic exercise, bracing, or traction to decrease pain and increase function

-For those that do require surgery, Microdiscectomy has a multitude of benefits.
+For those that do require herniated disc surgery, Microdiscectomy has a multitude of benefits.
 Click here to learn more.

 *This video may potentially be considered graphic to some viewers